 - Notification that violation of the acceptable use policy may result in revocation of privileges, school disciplinary action or other appropriate legal action

-PARENT OPT OUT OF STUDENT INTERNET USE – Parents may request alternative activities for their children that do not require Internet access or computer use.
-If parents exercise this right, the students will have no Internet or computer access throughout the District
+8. PARENT/GUARDIAN OPT OUT OF STUDENT INTERNET USE – Parents/guardians may request alternative activities for their children that do not require internet access or computer use.
+If parents/guardians exercise this right, the students will have no internet or computer access throughout the District.

-1. LEGAL LICENSING –Richfield Public Schools will install and use only legally purchased and licensed software on District computers and servers.
-Richfield Public Schools will purchase software licenses for each computer, site licenses or concurrent use licenses.
+1. LEGAL LICENSING – The District will install and use only legally purchased and licensed software on District computers and servers.
+The District will purchase software licenses for each computer, site licenses or concurrent use licenses.

 2. CURRENT SUPPORTED SOFTWARE – Curriculum software shall be aligned with academic standards and curricular needs based on teacher recommendation and shall be approved by the District teaching and learning staff and the District network staff prior to purchase.

 3. INSTALLATION OF DISTRICT-WIDE SOFTWARE – Technology support staff shall load operating system software, District-wide application software, local application software, or peripherals onto District computers or onto district servers.